 5.2 Gas Metering.
 At all times during the Delivery Term, Gas delivered by Buyer to Seller shall be metered at the GDP, in all cases on a continuous real time basis.
 Seller shall be responsible for the installation, maintenance, testing, and calibration of the Gas Metering Equipment (to the extent not otherwise installed, maintained, tested, and calibrated by Buyer).
 Buyer shall have the right to receive data in electronic form in real time on a continuous basis from the GDP, and Seller shall undertake to install one Gas meter which is capable of providing such data to Buyer’s reasonable satisfaction.
 Seller shall bear all costs and expenses of installing, maintaining and testing all Gas Metering Equipment.
 Buyer shall bear the cost of the delivery to Buyer of data from such meters.

 5.3 Check Meters.
 Buyer may at its option and expense install and operate one or more check meters to check Seller’s meters.
 Such check meters shall be for check purposes and shall not be used in the measurement of Gas or Electricity for the purposes of this Agreement.
 The check meters shall be subject at all reasonable times to inspection and examination by Seller.
 The installation and operation thereof shall, however, be done entirely by Buyer in accordance with good industry practices for check metering equipment.
 Seller shall grant to Buyer at no cost or expense the right to install such check meters and the right to access such check meters at reasonable times as requested by Buyer if such check meters are located on Seller’s premises.
+Seller shall provide such other assistance reasonably requested by Buyer from time to time to allow Buyer to install, maintain, and otherwise access such check meters.

 5.4 Industry Standards.
 All Electric Metering Equipment, whether owned by Seller or by a third party, shall be operated, maintained, and tested by or on behalf of Seller in accordance with Good Engineering and Operating Practices and all Gas Metering Equipment shall be operated, maintained, and tested by and on behalf of Seller in accordance with applicable industry standards.
 All Electric Metering Equipment and Gas Metering Equipment shall be capable of delivering on-line readings to Seller’s control and management information systems and separately capable of remote dial-up access by Buyer.

 5.5 Access.
 Each Party shall receive reasonable advance Notice with respect to, and shall have the right to be present at the time of, any installing, cleaning, changing, repairing, inspecting, testing, calibrating, or adjusting of Electric Metering Equipment and Gas Metering Equipment irrespective of whether such Electric Metering Equipment and Gas Metering Equipment is owned or operated by the Parties or by a third party.
 The records from such Electric Metering Equipment and Gas Metering Equipment shall be the property of the Party which is the owner of such equipment, but upon reasonable advance Notice, such Party shall make available to any other Party all data, records, and charts relating to the Electric Metering Equipment and Gas Metering Equipment, together with calculations therefrom, for inspection and verification.